 “Oh, Gwennie!”
 Kathryn pressed her hands together.
 “It’s perfect!
 And the sign?
 Can we see it?”

 “Not until the unveiling.
-Did you see it when you drove in?
+Didn’t you notice when you drove in?
 Tangerine to match my scarf—OH!!”
 Gwendolyn’s hand shot to her neck.
 “My lucky scarf!
 Where is it?”

 Ordinarily, she wasn’t inclined to superstition, but she’d lent that scarf to Edith Head on the day Howard Hughes flew his Spruce Goose, and when Edith returned it to her at the Garden of Allah, she saw Gwendolyn’s portrait and told her it could be worth a small fortune.
 Gwendolyn had been wearing that same scarf when she learned what the painting fetched at auction, and was wearing it the day she found this store.
 Marcus had his lucky purple tie and Gwendolyn had her lucky tangerine scarf.
 She knew it was ridiculous, but the thought of opening without it sent her into a panic.